Pine Research Instrumentation logo

 Complete SpectroelectrochemistryCell Kit: The Honeycomb Spectroelectrochemical Cell Kit (AKSTCKIT3) includes 1 quartz cuvette, 1 cell cap, 1 platinum honeycomb electrode, 2 gold honeycomb electrodes, the Universal Specialty Cell Connection Kit, and a LowProfile Ag/AgCl reference electrode.
 Our honeycomb electrode chip contains an onboard working, counter and reference electrode.
 If an alternative reference electrode is needed, we offer a cell cable with a separate reference breakout lead with each Honeycomb cell, for use with any potentiostat.

-Honeycomb Spectroelectrochemistry Cell Kit is sold as a product kit.
-Product kits contain more than one product when purchased.
-Should you want more details on a specific part in the kit or wish to order an additional or replacement of a component, you can visit the product page for any item in the kit below.
+Product kits contain more than one product.
+Should you want more details or wish to order a replacement component, visit the product page below.

 Qty